lemonpole/pokedex-tutorial/CURRICULUM.md

 ### Show loading spinner

+- Create our own `<PokedexEntry />` component and transform the data coming in from several api endpoints into one the view recognizes and renders.
 - Consider that there several different async actions going off while gathering the pokemon's pokedex entry.
 Things like its evolution chain, portrait image, and sprites.
 - Wait for *all* to complete and then show the view.
 - While data is being gathered show a neat little loading icon.